Clinical alert - thrombosis with thrombocytopaenia syndrome (TTS) update

 Serious Adverse Events Following Immunisation (AEFI) are notifiable conditions in NSW.
-Healthcare providers are required to report all uncommon, serious or unexpected AEFI or any event felt to be significant following immunisation.
-More information is available at 'How do I report an AEFI?' or below on this page.
+Healthcare providers are required to report all uncommon, serious or unexpected AEFI or any event felt to be significant following immunisation to their local

 NSW Health is monitoring the safety of the COVID-19 vaccination program using existing surveillance systems, along with:

 Australia will still need to continue with the measures already in place to control COVID-19.
 If the vaccine program is effective in decreasing community transmission and starting to reach a high proportion of people, it is hoped that we will be able to reduce some of these control measures.
-This is likely to be a slow process and will rely on many people being willing to have the vaccine.
 As the COVID-19 vaccine starts to be administered in NSW, it is essential that all healthcare workers maintain vigilance for COVID-19 and ensure they continue to follow infection prevention and control measures at work and COVID safe behaviours in their daily lives.
 It is essential to keep these practices in place to prevent spread of the virus until everyone can be adequately protected against COVID-19.

 You will still need to be tested if you become sick with symptoms that could be caused by COVID-19.